elianne-sacher/ES259/README.md

 NE - Numerical Inverse Dynamics using the Newton-Euler algorithm of section 8.3.2 of the Modern Robotics textbook.

 MazeFinder - Navigation through a maze of obstacles to without colliding with the obstacles using the A* search algorithm.

+BoxMover - Image processing for moving an object from one location to another.